The Cliffs at North Shore - a high point for walking in Blackpool

 Travel north, away from Blackpool North Pier with the sea on your left, and the main road soon rises away from the beach.

-See the Cliffs rising in this video made near Jubilee Gardens – the seafront park near Gynn roundabout.
+• See the Cliffs rising in the next video made near Jubilee Gardens – the seafront park near Gynn roundabout.

 As you travel along the main seafront road – on the footpath, ride a tram or drive along the main highway – you’re not really aware of the steep drop to the sea.
 Walk down the steps to the lower promenade and turn to look upwards to the main road.
-You’ll be surprised when you see how steep it is!
+Bet you’re surprised when you look and see how steep it is!

 Blackpool North Shore Cliffs